-The morning of Clean your skin as instructed by the Pre-Admission Clinic nurse.
+The morning of ☐ Clean your skin as instructed by the Pre-Admission Clinic nurse.
 Make sure you remove all jewellery and piercings.
 If you did not get any specific instructions, take a shower or bath with soap and water.
-Wash your hair if you did not wash it the night before. ☐ Dress in clean, loose-fitting clothes.
+Wash your hair if you did not wash it the night before.
+If having surgery on your throat or neck, do not shave today. □ Dress in clean, loose-fitting clothes.
 Remember - Do not put any products on your skin (such as deodorant, lotion, make-up, or cologne/perfume).
 No jewellery or piercings. ☐ Brush your teeth (or dentures), tongue, and roof of your mouth.
-Take your morning medications with a sip of water as directed by the anesthesiologist (or your surgeon).
-Use the space on the inside cover to list which medicines to take.
-Drink 1 1⁄2 cups (375 mL) of clear juice.
-After this, do not drink anything .
-If you have diabetes, follow the instructions given to you. before you have and he feeling stomal ng clear juice e surgery keeps ydrated, helps ol your blood sugar, elps you from g sick to your ach after surgery.
-The last time you drink any clear fluid is 3 hours before your surgery time.
-What to bring to the hospital This booklet Your BC Services Card / BC Care Card (personal health number) and Photo Identification (such as a driver's license) ☐ Hospital Identification bracelet (if you got one from the laboratory). ☐ A list of all the medicines you are currently taking Your diabetes pills or insulin (if you have diabetes) Your CPAP machine or dental device (if you have sleep apnea) An interpreter (if we were not able to arrange for a medical interpreter or you prefer to bring someone with you to act as your interpreter) Leave all valuables at home: your wallet or purse money any other valuables credit cards jewellery
+Take your morning medications with a sip of water as directed by the anesthesiologist (or your surgeon).Use the space on the inside cover to list which medicines to take.
+2 hours before leaving for the hospital: Drink 1 1⁄2 cups (375 mL) of clear juice.
+After this, do not drink anything.
+If you have diabetes, follow the instructions given to you.
+Drinking clear juice before surgery keeps you hydrated, helps control your blood sugar, and helps you from feeling sick to your stomach after surgery.
+The last time you drink any clear fluid is 2 hours before leaving for the hospital.
+Storiacii alter surgery.
+What to bring to the hospital This booklet Your BC Services Card / BC Care Card (personal health number) and Photo Identification (such as a driver's license) ☐ Hospital Identification bracelet (if you got one from the laboratory). ☐ A list of all the medicines you are currently taking ☐ Your diabetes pills or insulin (if you have diabetes) ☐ Your CPAP machine or dental device (if you have sleep apnea) An interpreter (if we were not able to arrange for a medical interpreter) r or

+Leave all valuables at home:

+- ✗ your wallet or purse

+- × money

+- × any other valuables